EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-define-a-singleton.md

 };
 ```

-And below is a possible implementation for the two `get` and `set` actions defined above and demonstrate the usage of a couple of singleton methods.
-Note that the `set` action makes use of the singleton's `set` method for which parameter is the account to pay for the new value stored, in this case, the same account name that is stored in the primary value, however, it can be a different account if the so required.
+And below is a possible implementation for the two `get` and `set` actions defined above.
+It also demonstrates the usage of a couple of singleton methods.
+Note that the `set` action makes use of the singleton's `set` method, for which parameter is the account to pay for the new value stored.
+In this case, the same account name that is stored in the primary value is the payer.
+However, it can be a different account if so required.

 __singleton_example.cpp__
 ```cpp